-Vietnamese Coffee (Cafe Sua Nong) is delicious yet simple to make.
+Vietnamese Coffee with Condensed Milk (Cafe Sua Nong) is delicious yet simple to make.
 The blending of strong coffee and condensed milk makes it so aromatic and intense that a sip can wake up all your senses.

 Drinking cafe sua nong starts with the mouth-watering nutty and chocolate fragrance.
 Each sip creates an enjoyable excitement no matter how many times you have tried the coffee.
 The rather-harsh initial bittersweet taste then fades away slowly leaving you some time to explore the complexity of the flavor.
 A serving gives you just a few sips, but they are enough for a satisfying coffee experience.